INVESTIGATIVE UNIT: Man who shot two deputies, killing one, has extensive criminal history

 In Iberville Parish, Clark was arrested on back-to-back days in September and later indicted for simple criminal damage to property less than $1,000 and illegal use of a weapon.

-Most recently, he pleaded guilty in East Baton Rouge on Thursday, just four days before the shooting at the courthouse.
+Most recently, he pleaded guilty in East Baton Rouge on Thursday, just four days before the shooting at the courthouse, to the misdemeanor domestic abuse battery charge.
 He was ordered to do 26 weeks in the Domestic Violence Offender Program, pay fines, court costs and attend parenting classes.

 More News